ideaconsult/Toxtree.js/README.md

 - [html2js.pl](bin/html2js.pl) - Perl script for converting html to javascript in the specified way;
 - [jsminify.pl](bin/jsminify.pl) - a Perl script for minification (Copyright (C) 2007 by Peter Michaux);
 - [build.sh](bin/build.sh) - a (bash) shell script for running the above, merging necessary files and writing the final, production ones.
+- [htmlextract.pl](bin/htmlextract.pl) - a Perl script which extracts referred JS or CSS files from within the input and merges them altogether in the output.

 ### Building procedure